HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 ## Model Overview

-This directory describes how to train UNet Medical model for 2D Segmentation on Habana Gaudi (HPU).
+This directory describes how to train UNet Medical model for 2D Segmentation on Intel® Gaudi® AI Accelerator (HPU).
 The UNet Medical model is a modified version of the original model located in [NVIDIA UNet Medical Image Segmentation for TensorFlow 2.x](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow2/Segmentation/UNet_Medical).
 The implementation provided covers UNet model as described in the original [UNet: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597) paper.

 ### Model Architecture